 Calculating Gains + Losses

-Because the IRS considers cryptocurrency to be property, general principles applying to capital assets reporting apply to crypto.
-See IRS FAQ Q36-Q38 for guidance on reporting methods.
+Because the IRS considers cryptocurrency to be property, general principles that apply to capital assets reporting apply to crypto.
+For guidance on reporting methods, consult IRS FAQ Q36-Q38.

 Binance.US makes it easy to review your transaction history.
-Request a copy from your Wallet page HERE.
+Click here to learn how you can request a copy of your transaction history.

-After reviewing your activity, you need to perform an audit to evaluate if you incurred gains or losses.
+After reviewing your activity, you need to perform an audit to evaluate whether you incurred gains or losses.
 This means reviewing every transaction in your account history to determine the cost basis.
-This will allow you to evaluate if a transaction is a loss or a gain.
+This will allow you to evaluate whether a transaction is a loss or a gain.

-This provides the baseline for whether trades/sales of crypto resulted in a gain or loss.
-Cost basis is determined at the time of purchase. and is the cost at which one has bought the crypto.
+Your cost basis determines the baseline for whether trades/sales of crypto resulted in a gain or loss.
+Cost basis is determined at the time of purchase, and refers to the cost of a crypto purchase.

 Relevant Tax Forms